jhvanderschee/hugobricks/content/docs/settings/header.md

 ### Logo subtitle

 When you choose to omit the value for `logo_image` the 'text logo' will appear.
 The text logo consists of the value in `title` field that can be found in the 'general.yaml' file in the data folder and this `logo_subtitle` field.

+### Mobile view at

+This numeric value determines at which width the 'mobilemenu' class is added to the body.
+This class acts as a adjustable media query.
+In the example the limit is set to 1000 pixels wide.